kentasuzue/java-android-game/README.md

 # java-android-game

 The game is in Java and used Android Studio.
 If Trump's head crosses the screen 5 times, Trump is re-elected, and "Hail to the Chief" plays.
-If the player pushes the "UP" and "DOWN" buttons to move Mueller's head and block Trump's head from crossing the screen 5 times, then Trump is impeached and "Awwww!" plays.
+If the player pushes the "UP" and "DOWN" buttons to move Mueller's head and blocks Trump's head from crossing the screen 5 times, then Trump is impeached and "Awwww!" plays.
 The "PLAY AGAIN" button restarts the game.

 The project zip file is ksuzu2_game.zip